michaeljornist/G2Mark/README.md

 - **Modern OOP Architecture**: Clean, maintainable code structure with proper separation of concerns
 - **Intuitive Drawing Tools**: Line and rectangle drawing tools with real-time preview
+- **Line Editing**: Edit length and angle of lines numerically while drawing
+- **Snap-to-Point**: Precisely align drawings by snapping to existing points
 - **Precise Workspace**: Millimeter-accurate workspace with grid and rulers
 - **G-Code Generation**: Export your designs as G-Code for laser engraving
 - **GRBL Support**: Direct communication with GRBL-based laser controllers